RuiLi1997/house-rating/README.md

-# house-rating
+# Sydney-Property-Analysis
-This is a house rating project based on Sydney government data and Domain 2021 Sold data.
+This is a Property Analysis project based on Sydney government data and Domain 2021 Sold data.

 # Ask